 Unlike Squarespace and Carbonmade, Journo Portfolio has a free account option.
 However, there are restrictions with the free account and you can’t use your own domain name unless you upgrade to a pro package ($6.75).
 For those starting out, Journo Portfolio is still a great option, so don’t let this put you off.

 While WordPress isn’t specifically tailored towards copywriter portfolios, the great thing about the content management platform is that you can do pretty much anything you want on it.
 The standard WordPress themes aren’t ideal for showcasing your portfolio, but there are plenty of free and paid themes you can download that feature everything you could wish for.

 If you want creative control and lots of options, WordPress is a great choice.
 It’s so adaptable you could easily build your portfolio into something much bigger further down the line.

 A free plan or ‘taster portfolio’ offers space for 10 clippings to get you started.
-From there, users can upgrade to premium ($5.99) or unbranded ($11.99) plans for more features and unlimited clippings. clippings.me is one of the cheapest portfolio sites available and is a popular option among copywriters and journalists.
+From there, users can upgrade to premium ($9.99) plans for more features and unlimited clippings. clippings.me is one of the cheapest portfolio sites available and is a popular option among copywriters and journalists.

 Pressfolios is another portfolio site targeted solely at copywriters, bloggers, reporters and media professionals.
 It has two key features:

 You can trial Pressfolios for free for 14 days.
-However, it is one of the pricier portfolio sites available and plans start at $9.99 per month (250 pieces of work).
-The pro plan ($14.99) offers a lot more options, including unlimited copy and custom domain names.
+However, it is one of the pricier portfolio sites available and plans start at $14.99 a month, though it does offer a lot more options, including unlimited copy and custom domain names.